| |

 piece covering a range of text types (for example, diary entries,

 report, newspaper article or story).
+These are some examples:

 Materials - Years 2 to 3

-This is based on How a Book is Made, which I wrote for Heinemann Library, looking at the materials and printing processes involved in producing a book.
+This is based on How a Book is Made, which I wrote for Heinemann Library.

 - Year 4